Fundament-Software/scopes/doc/dataformat.rst

 ---------------

-Both naked and braced lists support a special control character, the list separator `;` (semicolon).
-Known as statement separator in other languages, it groups atoms into separate lists, and permits to reduce the amount of required parentheses or lines in complex trees.
+Both naked and braced lists support a special control character, the list separator ``;`` (semicolon).
+Known as a statement separator in other languages, it groups atoms into separate lists and allows the omission of required parentheses or lines in complex trees.

-In addition, it is possible to list-wrap the first element of a list in naked mode by starting the head of the block with `;`.
+In addition, it is possible to list-wrap the first element of a list in naked mode by starting the head of the block with ``;``.

 Here are some examples::